1962 Ceylonese coup attempt: 28 January 1962

 The following day arrest warrants were issued for Colonel F. C. de Saram, Colonel Maurice de Mel and Rear Admiral Royce de Mel.
 Colonel de Saram drove to Temple Trees where he was arrested, Colonel de Mel was arrested at home and Admiral de Mel went into hiding.
 In the Sunday afternoon of 28 January 1962, Radio Ceylon aired a special news bulletin interrupting its scheduled programs, announcing that a conspiracy by a group of senior police and armed services officers to stage a coup d'état had been foiled and seven police and army officers had been arrested.
 News then broke-out in the evening editions.
-The initial detainees were housed in an annexe at Temple Trees, while CID and Special Branch carried out investigations to identify other conspirators.
+The initial detainees were housed in an annex at Temple Trees, while CID and Special Branch carried out investigations to identify other conspirators.
 Felix Dias Bandaranaike's continued personal involvement in the investigation was termed by some as an inquisition.